snowleaopardxt/bitespeed/README.md

-# 🔬 Bitespeed Identity Reconciliation Service
+# Bitespeed Identity Reconciliation Service

-This service is designed to solve the challenge of identifying and linking customer contacts across multiple purchases, even when they use different email addresses or phone numbers.
-It consolidates contact information and maintains primary/secondary relationships in a relational database.
+This service identifies and links customer contacts based on their email and phone numbers.
+It helps consolidate contact information from multiple purchases, maintaining a history by linking secondary contacts to a primary record.

 ---

-## ✨ Features
+## Key Features

-*   **Intelligent Linking:** Identifies and links contacts based on shared email or phone numbers.
+*   Identifies and links contacts using email or phone.
-*   **Primary/Secondary Management:** Tracks relationships, promoting the oldest contact as primary.
+*   Manages primary and secondary contact relationships.
-*   **Data Consolidation:** Provides a unified view of all contact information (emails, phone numbers) for a linked group.
+*   Consolidates contact details for a single customer.
-*   **RESTful API:** Exposes a simple `/identify` endpoint for integration.
+*   Provides a `/identify` API endpoint.
-*   **Scalable Stack:** Built with Node.js, TypeScript, and TypeORM for a PostgreSQL database.
+*   Built with Node.js, TypeScript, and TypeORM for PostgreSQL.

-## 🚀 Getting Started
+## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing.
+Follow these steps to get the project running locally.

 ### Prerequisites

-*   Node.js (v14 or higher)
+*   Node.js (v14+)
-*   A PostgreSQL database instance (local or cloud, e.g., [Neon](https://neon.tech/))
+*   PostgreSQL database
-*   npm or yarn package manager
+*   npm or yarn

 ### Setup